 Janet retired from CharMeck 311 January, 2010.

-Jennifer Gogol has served as Manager for the City of Toledo’s Department of Public Utilities, Administrative Services Division since 2011.
+Jennifer Gogol has served as the Customer Service Manager for the City of Toledo Public Utilities since 2011.
 Subscribing to the philosophy that customer service is not the responsibility of a particular unit, rather everyone who comes into contact with a customer, Jennifer has worked diligently to change the culture and level of service provided to customers.

 Nick Scheidegger is currently an Operations Manager for Denver 311.
 He has been with the City & County of Denver’s Contact Center since their launch in 2006.
 Prior to the city, he worked in other contact centers within the travel industry.
 In addition, he has many years of retail management experience, most recently Wild Oats Markets.